coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 **Skill Points at Each Additional Level:** 4 + Int modifier.

-**Sneak Attack:** The epic assassin's sneak attack damage increases by +1d6 every two levels after 9th.
+**Sneak Attack:** The epic assassin’s sneak attack damage increases by +1d6 every two levels after 9th.

 **Death Attack:** The assassin counts only half his or her class levels beyond 10th when determining the DC to resist this attack.

-**Spells:** The assassin's caster level is equal to his or her class level.
-The assassin's number of spells per day does not increase after 10th level.
+**Spells:** The assassin’s caster level is equal to his or her class level.
+The assassin’s number of spells per day does not increase after 10th level.

-**Uncanny Dodge:** The assassin's uncanny dodge bonus on saves against traps doesn't increase after 10th level.
+**Uncanny Dodge:** The assassin’s uncanny dodge bonus on saves against traps doesn’t increase after 10th level.

-**Saving Throw Bonus against Poison:** The assassin's bonus on saves against poison increases by +1 every two levels after 10th.
+**Saving Throw Bonus against Poison:** The assassin’s bonus on saves against poison increases by +1 every two levels after 10th.

 **Bonus Feats:** The epic assassin gains a bonus feat (selected from the